joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6484722/2025/07/09/ben-askren-wrestler-mma-lung-transplant-recovery/

 **Heckelphone Relative**\
-`Your successful solving of todayâs puzzle is in the cards, according to Emily Biegas and Sala Wanetick.`\
+`Your successful solving of today’s puzzle is in the cards, according to Emily Biegas and Sala Wanetick.`\
 https://nytimes.com/2025/07/09/crosswords/daily-puzzle-2025-07-10.html

-**Camp Mystic Cabins Stood in an âExtremely Hazardousâ Floodway**\
+**Camp Mystic Cabins Stood in an ‘Extremely Hazardous’ Floodway**\
 `An analysis of flood maps shows that several buildings, including those where children were sleeping, were in known hazard zones.
 A $5 million expansion in 2019 did nothing to alleviate the problem.`\
 https://nytimes.com/interactive/2025/07/09/us/camp-mystic-texas-cabins.html